 Singers vs. instrumentalists

 Singing and playing an instrument are both fundamental forms of musical expression in humans, but they require very different motor skills and, typically, different amounts of formal musical training 23, 24.
 Crucially, singers use their voice for musical expression.
 This is reflected in vocal performance differences, as for example, singers outperform instrumentalists in voice imitation tasks 25, 26.
 Further, neuroscientific research revealed substantial overlap between the neural circuits involved in the expression and perception of vocal information 27.
 But how does this relate to the sensitivity in the perception of vocal cues?
 The abovementioned OPERA hypothesis 10 would predict that singers’ high degree of auditory-motor precision and neural overlap would lead to benefits in perception.
 However, this is not consistently supported by empirical findings 28.
-In fact, 29 29 found no differences in electrophysiological responses to emotional voices between singers and instrumentalists, suggesting similar profiles of auditory processing.
+In fact, Martins et al. 2022 29 29 found no differences in electrophysiological responses to emotional voices between singers and instrumentalists, suggesting similar profiles of auditory processing.
 Apart from this study, relevant evidence regarding vocal emotion recognition is sparse and inconclusive.
 Several studies observed correlations between vocal emotion recognition and singing abilities, either self-rated or objectively measured 15, 14, 30, but all samples comprised both singers and instrumentalists.
 Intriguingly, a music-intervention study reported that singing may even interfere with vocal emotional processing, while instrument lessons had a positive effect 31.
 However, the validity of this finding is limited by an extensive drop-out of participants and a small sample size 9.
 Overall, the few data that are available do not provide clearcut, let alone causal evidence for a specific benefit in vocal emotion recognition by singing over playing an instrument.
 We therefore pursued the null hypothesis of there being no such differences.
 In view of the limitations of previous studies, we recruited a well-powered sample of instrumentalists and singers.

 Amateurs vs. professional musicians